THE LYONS’ SHARE WELLNESS

 My Health and Wellness Coaching services come in a variety of forms, and you can see more details on my Health Coaching page.
 You will also find inspiring testimonials from those I have worked with on that page.
 I have had many hundreds of satisfied one-on-one clients and have accrued several thousand one-on-one coaching hours!

 Education/ Work History: I am currently pursuing my Masters in Holistic Nutrition from Hawthorn University.
 I received a Certificate of Health Coaching/ Holistic Nutrition from the Institute for Integrative Nutrition in 2011.
 I am a Certified Group Fitness Instructor with AFAA / NASM.
 I received my MBA from Kellogg School of Management at Northwestern University in 2012, and graduated from Harvard University with honors in economics in 2007.
 I spent 2007-2014 as a management/ strategy consultant.

 When I went off to college in 2003, I had just gained about 15 pounds, as a result of quitting my 15-hour-per-week dance habit at the end of Senior Year of high school (as well as eating and drinking too much for my then-non-existent activity level).
-When I started dating Kevin, who was a runner for the college cross-country and track teams, I started running as a way to feel better about my body, and to try to understand what he was going through.
+When I started dating Kevin, who was a runner for the college cross-country and track teams, I started running as a way to feel better about my body and to try to understand what he was going through.
 Short story … I hated it!!
 After sticking with it for about a year, though, and running my first 5K race (without walking!), I was hooked.

 Once I got hooked on running, I eventually got too hooked, and my effort to become healthier turned into an unhealthy obsession with calorie-counting and over-exercising.
-Through the support of my family and Kevin, I was thankfully able to get through that period relatively unscathed, and turn my obsession into a passion for learning about how to fuel my body for optimum performance and health.
+Through the support of my family and Kevin, I was thankfully able to get through that period relatively unscathed and turn my obsession into a passion for learning about how to fuel my body for optimum performance and health.

 You will find me constantly reading fitness and nutrition blogs, websites, and books, listening to nutrition and fitness podcasts, attending conferences, and absorbing the material in any other way I can.
 I hope to be able to share some of the most interesting and relevant information with you through my blog.

 Each day, I become more and more convinced that there is no single “right answer” or “magic bullet” for nutrition.
-I’m fascinated by reading studies that have exactly opposite conclusions, and like to listen to people with ideas on all ends of the spectrum – from vegans to Paleo enthusiasts, from diet-product-pushers to natural food purists.
+I’m fascinated by reading studies that have exactly opposite conclusions and like to listen to people with ideas on all ends of the spectrum – from vegans to Paleo enthusiasts, from diet-product-pushers to natural food purists.
 In most areas, I find myself somewhere in the middle, but there are three things that I believe can benefit every single person: more water, more vegetables, and a modest amount of physical activity.

 Overall, I believe in bioindividuality, and my coaching programs help my clients figure out the balance of lifestyle and nutrition that makes them feel their healthiest and happiest.
 I work with clients with chronic conditions (diabetes, cancer, thyroid disorders, and more), those who want to lose weight (from 5 to 200 pounds), those struggling with emotional eating, those who just want to “clean up” their diets and don’t know where to start, picky children, and families struggling to feed everyone healthily and happily.
 My passion for helping others live a healthier, happier, and more active life is evident in the hands-on, personalized approach I take to health coaching.

-If you would like more information on health or running coaching, or would like to schedule an initial consultation to understand how I can help you reach your health goals, please head to my Health Coaching page to submit your information.
+If you would like more information on health or running coaching or would like to schedule an initial consultation to understand how I can help you reach your health goals, please head to my Health Coaching page to submit your information.